JCansta/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 10: make the permissions of a file same as another file script 11: change permissions of all subdirectories script 12: make a directory with set permissions
+script 10: make the permissions of a file same as another file script 11: change permissions of all subdirectories script 12: make a directory with set permissions script 13: change group of the file hello